vedavyas1235/American-Dream-Mall-digideck-with-RAG-Chatbot-integration/README.md

 This project serves as a comprehensive, B2B-focused digital sales and leasing platform for the American Dream Mall—North America's largest entertainment and retail complex.
 It is designed to attract ultra-luxury retail partners, major brands, and global sponsors by showcasing the property's immense scale, architectural grandeur, and unprecedented foot traffic.

-The platform has been redesigned into a modular, non-linear digital deck.
+The platform has been designed into a modular, non-linear digital deck.
 It features a sophisticated **Events & Platform** chapter that guides users through a deep-dive of the mall's 40M+ annual audience and versatile venue technical specifications via a split-screen interactive directory.

 To provide immediate, data-backed answers, the platform features a fully custom **RAG-powered AI Assistant** integrated into the final "Partner With Us" stage.
 The chatbot is bound strictly to internal research reports, ensuring it provides accurate, non-hallucinated leasing figures and architectural statistics.